Have you upgraded to Windows 11 yet? You should.

 Microsoft’s latest operating system is here.
 Is now the right time for enterprises to upgrade, or should you wait?
 We think the answer is clear.

 Windows 11 is the latest major release of the Windows NT operating system.
-It was built to help employees and teams focus on what’s important: getting the job done.

-Windows 11 is an evolution of Windows 10 (released in 2015).
 It delivers all the power and security of its predecessor but introduces new tools, productivity features, and security updates necessary for hybrid work.

-It is available now as a free upgrade, though not all machines can handle its hardware requirements.
+Windows 11 is available now as a free upgrade, though not all machines can handle its hardware requirements.